-To support the administration of the assessment, the lead consultants convened two advisory groups: the OhioNet Planning Team, consisting of key members of OhioNet staff and the board led by interim Executive Director Andrew Whitis, and an ADEI library cohort, composed of six DEI librarian practitioners, both BIPOC librarians and allies, from OhioNet's extensive network of member libraries.
-The lead consultants and the ADEI library cohort collectively formed the "consulting team."

-The ADEI library cohort played a pivotal role in conducting structured interviews, informing the scope of the assessment questions, advising on the visions, and shaping the final recommendations.
+To support the administration of the assessment, the lead consultants convened two advisory groups: The OhioNet Planning Team, composed of key OhioNet staff and board members, collaborated with a library cohort of six inclusive excellence practitioners, including both librarians from underrepresented communities and allies, drawn from OhioNet's extensive network of member libraries.
+The lead consultants and the library cohort collectively formed the "consulting team."
+The library cohort played a pivotal role in conducting structured interviews, informing the scope of the assessment questions, advising on the visions, and shaping the final recommendations.